ilarischeinin/moves/README.md

 [Visualize](http://ilari.scheinin.fi/shiny/moves-nyc/) what parts of New York I explored when I was at the [Recurse Center](https://www.recurse.com).

-boating.R
+sailing.R
 ---------

-[Visualize](http://ilari.scheinin.fi/shiny/moves-boating/) where I have been boating.
+[Visualize](http://ilari.scheinin.fi/shiny/moves-sailing/) where I have been sailing.